Annie shares with us the steps she took to work through her depression by seeking help from a mental health professional.

 Before I became blind, I really didn't know any other blind people.
 I didn't know much about disability or about resilience.
 And because I had somebody to help me navigate through the emotional and psychological trauma of sudden blindness, I was able to pull myself out and get myself back into living again.
 That meant going back to school and getting my high school diploma, then moving on to getting a master's degree in counseling.
 Incidentally, I ended up counseling people with severe trauma as well in my career, being a counselor for veterans for 10 years so I came full circle and I feel like my life is a blessing and everything that I've learned since I started losing my vision has helped me develop into becoming a strong and resilient person.

-We’d love to hear from you.
-If you’d like to share us, just leave us a message on our Insights and Soundbites podcast voicemail by calling 847-512-4867.
-Or you can use your smartphone or computer and email us a recording to [email protected].
-Again, my name is Douglas Walker, take care and see you next time.
+Marc: You never know who might need to hear your story.
+If you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail.
+By calling, 847-512-4867.
+Or, you can use your smartphone or computer and email us a recording to [email protected].

 Dennis found that many aspects of life with vision loss can be a struggle.
 Then he found something that turned that around.